ton-blockchain/docs/docs/func/types.md

 ### Absence of boolean type
 In FunC booleans are represented as integers: `false` is represented as `0` and `true` is represented as `-1` (257 ones in binary notation).
 Logical operations are done as bitwise operations.
 When a condition is checked, every non-zero integer is considered as `true` value.

+### Null values
+By the value `null` of TVM type `Null` FunC represents absence of a value of some atomic type.
+Some primitives from the standard library may be typed as ones returning an atomic type and actually return `null`s in some cases.
+Others may be typed as ones excepting a value of an atomic type, but work fine with `null` values too.
+Such behavior is explicitly stated in the primitive specification.
+By default `null` values are prohibited and lead to a run-time exception.

+In such a way, an atomic type `A` may be implicitly transformed into type `A^?` a.k.a. `Maybe A` (type-checker is agnostic to such a transformation).

 ## Hole type
 FunC has support for type inference.
 Types `_` and `var` represent type "holes", which can later be filled with some actual type during type checking.
 For example, `var x = 2;` is a definition of variable `x` equal to `2`.
 Type-checker can infer that `x` has type `int`, because `2` has type `int`, and left and right sides of an assignment must have equal types.